Mental Health Awareness Month

-Photo by Thomas Kinto on Unsplash
+Photo by Lena Enz on Unsplash

 Ways to Participate in Mental Health Awareness Month

-Here are several ways to get involved—
+Here are a few meaningful ways to get involved:

-• Engage in a mental health awareness campaign
+• Share a mental health awareness post

-• Spread awareness by sharing supportive resources
+• Spread supportive resources

-• Initiate conversations about mental health with friends and family
+• Start conversations about mental health

 • Reach out to someone who may be struggling

-• Be a supportive listener to someone who needs help.
+• Be a supportive listener to someone who needs help

 We all can do something to help someone impacted by mental illness; no one should ever be alone in the struggle. #mentalhealthawarenessmonth Share on X